spack/spack/lib/spack/docs/workflows.rst

 ``spack setup`` currently only supports CMake-based builds, in packages that subclass ``CMakePackage``.
-The intent is that this mechanism should support a wider range of build systems; for example, GNU Autotools.
-Someone well-versed in Autotools is needed to develop this patch and test it out.
+The intent is that this mechanism should support a wider range of build systems --- for example, GNU Autotools.
+Someone well versed in Autotools is needed to develop this patch and test it out.

 Python Distutils is another popular build system that should get ``spack setup`` support.
 For non-compiled languages like Python, ``spack diy`` may be used.
-Even better is to put the source directory directly in the user's ``PYTHONPATH``.
-Then, edits in source files are immediately available to run without any install process at all!
+Even better is to put the source directory directly in the user's ``PYTHONPATH`` so that edits in source files are immediately available to run without any install process at all!

 ^^^^^^^^^^